ckt29175/HackTheBoxWriteUps/Zipper/Readme.md

 ![Image](https://i.gyazo.com/aed65e3fb0ecaa12d31394138356afbe.png)

 # Privledge Escalation (Root)
 Now we have user, it is time to move on to Root.
-Doing basic enumeration on the machine, such as using a privledge escalation script (https://www.rebootuser.com/?p=1758), we see something that is unsual with SUID files:
+Doing basic enumeration on the machine, such as using a privledge escalation script (https://www.rebootuser.com/?p=1758), we see something that is interesting with the SUID files:
 ```
 [-] SUID files:
 -rwsr-sr-x 1 root root 7556 Sep  8 13:05 /home/zapper/utils/zabbix-service